 by Herman Daly

-As production (real GDP) grows, its marginal utility declines, because we satisfy our most important needs first.
-Likewise, the marginal disutilitiy inflicted by growth increases, because as the economy expands into the ecosphere we sacrifice our least important ecological services first (to the extent we know them).
+As production (real GDP) grows, its marginal utility declines because we satisfy our most important needs first.
+Likewise, the marginal disutility inflicted by growth increases because as the economy expands into the ecosphere, we sacrifice our least important ecological services first (to the extent we know them).
 These rising costs and declining benefits of growth at the margin are depicted in the diagram below.

 Economists will note that the logic just employed is familiar in microeconomics—marginal cost equal to marginal benefit defines the optimal size of a microeconomic unit, be it a firm or household.
 That logic is not usually applied to the macro-economy, however, because the latter is thought to be the Whole rather than a Part.
 When a Part expands into the finite Whole, it imposes an opportunity cost on other Parts that must shrink to make room for it.
 When the Whole itself expands, it is thought to impose no opportunity cost because it displaces nothing, presumably expanding into the void.
 But the macro-economy is not the Whole.
 It too is a Part, a part of the larger natural economy, the ecosphere, and its growth does inflict opportunity costs on the finite Whole that must be counted.
 Ignoring this fact leads many economists to believe that growth in GDP could never be uneconomic.